This article explains how to Recover Your Dead Person’s Money From Any Bank In Nigeria.

 A True live Story

-The family was not even sure the banks he had his money.
+The family was not even sure about the banks he had his money with.
 With the help of his girlfriend, there were able to know one of the banks where he has over 5 million naira.

 Do you know that after one full year, the bank did not release the money?
 In the process, the family gave up the fight.